 - Dialysis to remove wastes and fluid from the blood after the kidneys have stopped working.

-- Kidney transplant which replaces your diseased kidney with a healthy kidney from a donor.
+- Kidney transplant that replaces your diseased kidney with a healthy kidney from a donor.

 Complications of glomerulonephritisEven with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
 If this happens, you may need dialysis or a kidney transplant.